-If you are a larger person and you have narrowed down your mattress search to the WinkBeds Plus and Helix PLUS, you’re already in a good position.
+If someone is a larger person and they have narrowed down their mattress search to the WinkBeds Plus and Helix PLUS, they’re already in a good position.
 Both mattresses are made with heavier sleepers in mind and address many of the issues that other mattresses struggle with when handling heavier weights.

-- They are both hybrid mattresses and have similar constructions.
+- They are both hybrid mattresses and have similar constructions that feature steel coils and premium comfort foams.

-- The WinkBeds Plus is taller than the Helix PLUS.
+- The WinkBeds Plus is taller than the Helix PLUS and is also firmer and more supportive.

 - The WinkBeds Plus has a pillow-top feel, while the Helix PLUS has more of a soft, memory foam feel on top.